 Romans 4:2-3 states, “[I]f Abraham was justified by works, he has something of which to boast, but not before God.
 For what does the Scripture say?
 ‘Abraham believed God, and it was accounted to him for righteousness.’”
-In other words, it was not the good deeds that Abraham did, but his faith, that made him righteous before God.
+In other words, it was not the good works (or, good deeds) that Abraham did, but his faith, that made him righteous before God.

 Ephesians 2:8-9 asserts, “[B]y grace you have been saved through faith, and that not of yourselves; it is the gift of God, not of works, lest anyone should boast.”
 Again, it is faith, not good deeds, that enables a person to be righteous before God and, thus, to have eternal salvation.

 Furthermore, Galatians 2:21b declares, “[I]f righteousness comes through the law, then Christ died in vain.”
 In other words, if a person can have eternal salvation by doing good deeds, there was no need for Jesus Christ to die on the cross.

 Therefore, anyone who assumes that God will grant them eternal salvation just because they do good deeds is making an assumption that is not supported by the Bible, even if they do many benevolent works.